Corporate Cards

 Float for fleet management

-Fuel cards are great for trucking companies or last-mile delivery companies whose drivers mostly spend money at fuel stations, truck stops, and mechanics.
-But if you run a trades- or service-based company, and/or provide commuter vehicles for your employees, the best fuel card for you might be a general use corporate card.
+Fuel cards are great for trucking companies or last-mile delivery companies whose drivers mostly spend money at fuel stations, truck stops and mechanics.
+But if you run a trades- or service-based company, provide commuter vehicles for your employees, have a broad range of travel patterns for your team or have a small number of fleet vehicles, the best fuel card for you might be a general use corporate card.

 Float offers the best business credit card in Canada.
 Our flexible corporate cards enable you to manage all of your employee expenses, including fleet costs like fuel and maintenance, in one place.
 Drivers can use Float cards wherever Visa and Mastercard are accepted across Canada.